jacobhood/Challonge-DotNet/README.md

 ## Usage

-Console application:
+### Console Application

-Add a `using Challonge.Api` statement to the top of your `Program.cs` file.
-You'll probably want to add a `using Challonge.Objects` statement too.
+Add a `using Challonge.Api` statement to your `Program.cs` file.
+You'll probably want a `using Challonge.Objects` statement too.

 ```C#
 class Program